Armadale, West Lothian: Education

 The local high school Armadale Academy was originally built at the site that now plays host to Armadale Primary School.
 It was rebuilt and opened in 1967, at West Main Street, Armadale.
 It was again rebuilt and opened in August 2009, immediately behind the 1967 Academy building.
 The site of the old building now serves as car parking facilities, and new playing fields.

-There are three primary schools in Armadale: Armadale primary school, St Anthony's RC primary school, and Eastertoun primary school.
+There are four primary schools in Armadale: Armadale primary school, St Anthony's RC primary school, Eastertoun primary school and the newer Southdale primary school.
 Armadale primary school occupies the former Academy building.

 Sport

 Armadale Stadium features speedway.
 It was also used in the past for stock car racing and, until 2016, for greyhound racing.
 Speedway started in 1997 when the Edinburgh Monarchs team moved here competing in the Premier League, which it won 5 times, until the 2016 season.
 Reorganisation of the sport the following year saw the team enter the SGB Championship.
 The town also has a long-established football team, Armadale Thistle, whose home, Volunteer Park, is located on North Street.
-Armadale Bowling Club located in South Street was established in 1867 and celebrated its 150th Anniversary in 2017.
+Armadale Bowling Club located in South Street was established in 1867 and celebrated its 150th anniversary in 2017.

 The Armadale Flute Band, established in 1983, has won competitions all over Scotland.